We have already reviewed the best ski hotels in Europe. Many of the best ski hotels in Europe are situated in Austria.

 In the evening, the food can only be described as exquisite and is delivered in one of the classiest fine dining restaurants I have experienced around the world.
 Beautiful Alpine decor is complemented by generous Alpine flower arrangements (we had a lovely purple flower on our table) and six courses of deliciousness, with the additional option to order something different if the menu doesn’t take your fancy.
 It is one of the few menus that I have come across where the food is more beautiful and tastes even better than it sounds in the description on the menu.

 Also within the hotel is a stylish pool and spa, a smoking room with a pool table, a kids club, an impressive spa, a ski room and as the hotel is ski in ski out, there is nothing more you could possibly want or need.
 We tend to stay here towards the start and the end of the main season when the rates are cheaper.
-Even in the low season, the rates are expensive, but you get what you pay for and you simply won’t find better ski hotel in the Alps.
+Even in the low season, the rates are expensive, but you get what you pay for and you simply won’t find a better ski hotel in the Alps.
 Almhof Schneider is paradise on alpine slopes.
 Ski perfection.

-Book a room at Almhof Schneider via our luxury travel concierge and get brilliant extra benefits at no extra cost.
+Book a room at Almhof Schneider via our luxury travel concierge and get brilliant extra benefits at no cost.

 2. Aurelio Hotel, Lech, Austria